 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil, using sarcasm or humiliation as a form of control, bullying or belittling a pupil or discriminating against them in some way.
 Complaints are managed by senior staff e.g. the Headteacher and Governors.
-An explanation of the complaints procedure is included in (Please NOTE - The SCiE service is not part of the school complaints procedure and, therefore, the service's details should not be given to parents under any circumstances as this means we cannot remain independent).
+An explanation of the complaints procedure is included on the school website.
+Complaints from staff are dealt with under the school's Complaints, Disciplinary and Grievance procedures.